At Texas mosque, anger at both shooters and Mohammad exhibit

 "It is frustrating because freedom of speech is a very good thing.
 But you don't use it to make a mockery out of the person.
 You don't do it to be disrespectful," said Mohammed Jetpuri, a retired North Texas resident who was one of about 10 men who came for prayers at Makkah Masjid, in Garland, the same melting-pot Dallas suburb of nearly a quarter million people where the shooting occurred.

-The well-worn mosque, located in a community center, is about 4 miles from where the shooting took place.
+The well-worn mosque, located in a community centre, is about 4 miles from where the shooting took place.

 Muslims in the area knew well about the exhibit by the American Freedom Defense Initiative, a free-speech organization that the Southern Poverty Law Center has described as a hate group, and which paid $10,000 for extra security.